 Research Data Management

-The definition for "research data" varies by discipline as well as by regulatory agency.
-However, in general it refers to data that has been systematically collected for analysis to support research, scholarship, or artistic activity.
+While the definition for "research data" varies by discipline as well as by regulatory agency, in general it refers to data that has been systematically collected for analysis to support research, scholarship, or artistic activity.

 Data is categorized by Data Management Planning Tool (DMPTool) as